A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Numerical simulations and discussion

 \section{Numerical simulations and discussion}

-To corroborate the analytical results of Theorem~\ref{Thm} and the energy-based analysis of Section~\ref{sec:synchr_dynamics_Hamilton}, we performed numerical simulations of the coupled memristive HR neuron system in Eq.~\eqref{coupled_eq} and its corresponding synchronization-error dynamics in Eq.~\eqref{linearized_error_Sys}.
+To corroborate the stability results of Section~\ref{sec_3.1} and the Hamiltonian-based analysis of Section~\ref{sec:synchr_dynamics_Hamilton}, we performed numerical simulations of the synchronization-error dynamics in Eq.~\eqref{linearized_error_Sys} simultaneously with of the coupled memristive HR neuron system in Eq.~\eqref{coupled_eq}.
 The two neurons were initialized with slightly different values in all five state variables to induce synchronization transients.
-We then computed the time evolution of the error variables $(e_x, e_y, e_z, e_u, e_\phi)$, together with the Lyapunov and Hamilton energy derivatives $\dot V$ and $\dot H$, and analyzed their dependence on the parameters $m$, $k$, $\rho$, and $g_e$.
+We then computed the time evolution of the error variables $(e_x, e_y, e_z, e_u, e_\phi)$, together with the Lyapunov and \marius{synchronization Hamiltonian} time derivatives $\dot V$ and $\dot H$, and analyzed their dependence on the parameters $m$, $k$, $\rho$, and $g_e$.

-Figure~\ref{fig:error_system} shows the temporal evolution of the five synchronization--error components, each representing the difference between corresponding variables of the two coupled neurons.
-All error trajectories decay asymptotically to zero after a brief transient, confirming CS.
-The fast variables $e_x, e_y, e_u, e_\phi$ converge earlier than the slow adaptation variable $e_z$, reflecting the intrinsic separation of time scales in the neuron dynamics.
-These results corroborate the theoretical prediction that the synchronization manifold $\mathcal{M}=\{x_1=x_2,\ldots,\phi_1=\phi_2\}$ is globally asymptotically stable under the given parameter values and coupling conditions.
+\marius{Figures~\ref{fig:error_system}(a2)-(e2) and (a1)-(e2) present the time series of the five synchronization--error components of the full nonlinear and linearized systems in Eqs. \eqref{fig:error_system} and \eqref{linearized_error_Sys}, respectively, each representing the difference between corresponding variables of the two coupled neurons.
+All error trajectories decay asymptotically to zero after a brief transient, confirming complete synchronization of the coupled system in Eq. \eqref{coupled_eq}.} One notice that the fast variables $e_x, e_y, e_u, e_\phi$ converge earlier than the slow adaptation variable $e_z$, reflecting the intrinsic separation of time scales in the neuron dynamics. \marius{These results corroborate the linearized transverse stability established in Section \ref{sec_3.1}.}

-Figure~\ref{fig:hamiltonian} presents the temporal evolution of the synchronization Hamiltonian $H(e_x, e_y, e_z, e_u, e_\phi)$ and its derivative $\dot H$ associated to the errors in Fig.~\ref{fig:error_system}.
-The Hamiltonian decays monotonically to zero as the neurons approach synchrony.
-The derivative $\dot H$ exhibits transient oscillations, taking both negative and positive values before stabilizing near zero; this reflects intermittent energy exchange due to memristive and flux-related terms in the dynamics.
+Figure~\ref{fig:hamiltonian} presents the temporal evolution of the \marius{synchronization Hamiltonian} $H$ and its derivative $\dot H$ \marius{associated with} the errors in \marius{Fig.~\ref{fig:error_system}(a2)-(e2)}. \marius{The Hamiltonian decays to zero as $t\to\infty$ (overall relaxation toward synchrony) while $\dot H$ can take both positive and negative values during the transient and then stabilizes near zero as the neurons approach synchrony.} The derivative $\dot H$ exhibits transient oscillations, taking both negative and positive values before stabilizing near zero; this reflects intermittent energy exchange due to memristive and flux-related terms in the dynamics.
 After transients, $\dot H \to 0$ and the system settles on the synchronization manifold, consistent with an overall dissipative relaxation toward synchrony.

 Figure~\ref{fig:VHdot1D} compares the time-averaged derivatives of the Lyapunov function $\dot V$ and the Hamiltonian function $\dot H$ as functions of the main control parameters $m$, $k$, $\rho$, and $g_e$.
 Each data point corresponds to a post-transient average over a long trajectory.
 Both measures exhibit nearly identical qualitative and quantitative results across all parameters, confirming the consistency between the Lyapunov and Hamiltonian formulations.
 Increasing $g_e$ or reducing $m$ enhances dissipation and accelerates synchronization, whereas larger $\rho$ or $k$ increase the energy input required for synchrony.